RHsyseng/openshift-checks/README.md

 Add a new script to get some information or to perform some check in the proper folder and create a pull request.

+Make sure you include a `# description: $TEXT` that will be later used to populate the `checks.md` file with the description.

 ## Tips & Tricks

 ### Send an email if some check fails